wazuh/wazuh-documentation/source/installation-guide/open-distro/distributed-deployment/unattended/unattended-elasticsearch-cluster-installation.rst

         - <wazuh_master_server_IP>

-      In case of having more than one Wazuh server, there can be added as many nodes as needed, changing the ``name`` of the certificate and the ``CN`` value.
-This should be indicated on the ``Clients certificates`` section:
+      If you have more than one Wazuh server, you can add as many nodes as needed by changing the ``name`` of the certificate and the ``CN`` value.
+You need to make these changes in the ``Clients certificates`` section:

         .. code-block:: yaml